moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

   - `notebook_dir = 'notebooks'`: The directory of the training notebooks.
 This value is the same locally as it is the CI pipeline.
 - To see exactly how the CI pipeline changes these values, now let's view [.gitlab-ci.yml](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/.gitlab-ci.yml).
 Because we are using a component from the CI/CD catelog, we actaully want to look at the [Data Science ML Component Pipeline](https://gitlab.com/gitlab-data/ds-component-pipeline/-/blob/main/templates/ds-pipeline/template.yml?ref_type=heads).
 In this file, search for `train-commit-activated`.
 This is the most important stage in the CI pipeline.
 A few things to note:
   - `image: $CONTAINER_IMAGE`: The training job will use the container created in the build job (as defined by `build-ds-image`), using the [Dockerfile](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/Dockerfile) and [requirements.txt](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/requirements.txt) files in the repository.
-  - `tags: Determines which runner to use.
-In this case, we want to be able to change the runner based on the project we are working on, so this gets specified by `TRAIN_RUNNER` and `SCORE_RUNNER` in [.gitlab-ci.yml](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/.gitlab-ci.yml) located back in our project repository
+  - `tags`: Determines which runner to use.
+In this case, we want to be able to change the runner based on the project we are working on, so this gets specified by `TRAIN_RUNNER` in [.gitlab-ci.yml](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/.gitlab-ci.yml) located back in our project repository
-  - `script:
+  - `script`:
         ...
-        - papermill -p is_local_development False -p tree_method 'gpu_hist' $notebookName -`: Tells papermill to override the variable values defined in the first cell of the notebook with the values shown when utlizing a the GPU runner.
+        - `papermill -p is_local_development False -p tree_method 'gpu_hist' $notebookName -`: Tells papermill to override the variable values defined in the first cell of the notebook with the values shown when utlizing a the GPU runner.
 - Finally, let's look at the [config.yml](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/config.yml).
 Here we can configure certain variables for training our model:
   - `outcome`: Our outcome/target/dv variable.
 The example notebook is using the breast cancer dataset from scikit-learn and the outcome field in that dataset is named `target`
   - `optuna` configurations: The example notebook runs an xgboost model with [Optuna](https://optuna.org/).
 There are *a lot* of customizations that are possible with this setup, but to keep it simple, we have only included:
     - `n_trials`: Number of trails to run in the Optuna study
     - `model_file_name`: The output name of the joblib model file
-  - `mlflow': There are a few configurations you can make here if you like, but the defaults will also work fine
+  - `mlflow`: There are a few configurations you can make here if you like, but the defaults will also work fine
     - `experiment_name`: Name of your MLFlow Experiment
     - `run_name`: ID or name of the MLFlow Experiment Run